cdaers/gmmcc/README.md

 # gmmcc

-**Generalized Method of Moments for Clustering and Classification**
+**Gaussian Mixture Model for Clustering and Classification**

-An R package that implements a hybrid classification model combining Logistic Regression (LR) and Generalized Method of Moments (GMM) chains.
+An R package that implements a hybrid classification model combining Logistic Regression (LR) and Gaussian Mixture Model (GMM) chains.
 Designed for robust, interpretable classification in both binary and multiclass settings.

 ---